 Signature moves: In addition to traditional hula hooping, you can lay the hoop on the floor and do walking planks through the hoop (start in a traditional plank, then slowly walk your hands forward as far as you can, keeping your hips level, then back again).
 Or, treat it like a bigger version of a Pilates ring (a tool used in different ways for upper and lower body conditioning).
 Lavender suggests trying this: Hold the hoop in both hands, with arms extended.
 “You use the strength of the chest to keep the hoop there, then thoracic spine mobility, turning the body above the belly button,” says Lavender.
 “There’s a ton of creative ways to use this one piece of equipment.”

 “Medicine balls are one of my favourite tools for core workouts,” says Lavender.
-They’re versatile, can be used in partner workouts and are a staple in CrossFit and bootcamp classes because they lend themselves so easily to the so-called “primal moves” those workouts draw on (think exercises involving squats, lunges and deadlifts).
+They’re versatile and are a staple in CrossFit and bootcamp classes because they lend themselves so easily to the so-called “primal moves” those workouts draw on (think exercises involving squats, lunges and deadlifts).

 Skill level required: Suitable for beginner to advanced workouts.
 Balls come in a range of weights from as little as 1 pound to as heavy as 50, making them adaptable to different moves and strength levels.